Chapter 15 Introduction to PowerPoint

 The following sections describe the features shown in Figure 1.

 1. Quick Access Toolbar: Is located in the top left corner of the window and provides quick access to commonly used tools.
-The user can customize this toolbar as described in the MS Word chapter.
+The user can customize this toolbar as described in Chapter 6.

 2. Title Bar: The horizontal blue bar that runs at the top of the screen and contains the title of the presentation that is opened on the screen.

 3. Tabs: A toolbar that consists of icons and tabs.
-Each tab has its own ribbon of commands and menus.
-Depending on what the user is doing, additional tabs may appear on the ribbon.
-Typically, the tabs shown on the PowerPoint screen include: File, Home, Insert, Draw, Design, Transitions, Animations, Slide Show, Review, View, and Help.
+Each tab has its own Ribbon of commands and menus.
+Depending on what the user is doing, additional tabs may appear on the Ribbon.
+Typically, the tabs shown on the PowerPoint screen include File, Home, Insert, Draw, Design, Transitions, Animations, Slide Show, Review, View, and Help.
 Like with other Microsoft products, the Ribbon is composed of Groups of related commands.
 The Group name appears at the bottom of the Ribbon.
 When the user clicks an icon (button), a command occurs.
-For some groups have a little dialog box launcher in the lower right corner.
+Some groups have a little dialog box launcher in the lower right corner.
 Click the iconic arrow in the corner to open the dialog box.
 The dialog box will show additional tools and options unique for the group.

 5. Theme: Indicates the name of the theme applied to the presentation.
 Themes will be discussed in more detail in the next chapter.